SmartlyDressedGames/Unturned-Docs/items/trap-asset.rst

 Trap Assets
 ===========

-Traps are placeable damage sources.
+Traps are created from ItemTrapAsset.
+They are placeable damage sources.

 This inherits the :ref:`BarricadeAsset <doc_item_asset_barricade>` class.